HTML a tag is also known as anchor tag. It defines a

 target attribute can have one of the following values:

-Note: HTML Frames are depreciated in HTML 5 and it is recommended not to use them.
+Note: HTML Frames are deprecated in HTML 5 and it is recommended not to use them.

-Images in HTML can also work as a Hyperlink.
+Images can also work as a Hyperlink.
 It means you can add an image with a link attached to it.
+It is done by adding img tag within a tag.
+The href attribute will have the location of the linked webpage.
 When the user clicks on the image, he gets redirected to the attached link.
 It is different from the conventional linking of text with a url.

 As you can see, in the example above, The